 Improve your photography skills with the guidance of a National Geographic photographer— whether you’re traveling through Japan or heading out on shoots during an intensive weekend workshop in New York City.
 See All »

-Myanmar is opening its doors to the world, revealing a people still tied to ancient traditions and a country bursting with cultural treasures.
+As Myanmar has opened its doors to the world, it reveals a people still tied to ancient traditions and a country bursting with cultural treasures.
 The combination is a photographer's dream come true.
 In the company of a National Geographic photographer, capture images of monks and artisans, lively markets and sparkling temples.
-Set out on sunset photo cruises by long-tail boat or teak riverboat, photographing everyday life.
-Enjoy rare opportunities to document prayer ceremonies and traditional musicians at play.
+Set out on sunrise and sunset photo shoots, and enjoy rare opportunities to document prayer ceremonies and traditional dancers.
 Catch the sunrise on the stupa-studded plains of Bagan, and photograph fishermen poling past the floating gardens of Inle Lake.

-Set out on a sunrise photo shoot in Bagan from the vantage of a temple terrace.
+Set out on a sunrise photo shoot in Bagan overlooking temples dotting the landscape, or for those interested, from the vantage point of a hot-air balloon.

-Document a candle-lighting ceremony at Yangon's glittering Shwedagon Pagoda and focus on monks at prayer in Mandalay.
+Document a lamp-lighting ceremony at Yangon's glittering Shwedagon Pagoda, and focus on monks at prayer in Mandalay.

-Photograph weavers, goldsmiths, and lacquer artisans plying their ancient crafts.
+Capture weavers, goldsmiths, and lacquer artisans plying their ancient crafts, or the iconic leg-rowing fishermen of Inle Lake polling their skiffs.

 Day 4 — Mandalay